skyria94/Excel_Practice/README.md

 4)Which region has the highest sales and which one has the lowest?

 5)What is the average profit margin of the store?

+## Boston Housing
+* What is the correlation between the number of rooms and the median value of owner-occupied homes?
+* Which variable has the highest correlation with the median value of owner-occupied homes?
+* What is the average age of the homes?
+* What is the distribution of the pupil-teacher ratio by town?